KriishAHate/Portfolio-Site/_pages/contact.md

 - Learning more about my past research, academic projects, or current work

 ## Personal & casual
-For anything outside of work, email me at
 **kriish.hate1[at]gmail[dot]com** if you’d like to:

 - Talk about cars, motorcycles, road trips, or builds